mafe72/ATTinyUINO/README.md

 Once you get approved, you will need to do the following steps (these instructions assume that you are a GitHub user).

-- 1: fork this repository
+- 1: fork this repository.
-- 2: Make changes, commit and push to the fork
+- 2: Make changes, commit and push to the fork.
-- 3: Submit your Pull Request
+- 3: Submit your Pull Request.